docker/docs/engine/installation/linux/fedora.md

 #### Set up the repository

-1. Install the `dnf-plugins.core` package which provides the commands to manage your DNF repositories from the command line.
+1. Install the `dnf-plugins-core` package which provides the commands to manage your DNF repositories from the command line.

     ```bash